GSecurity1979/Notes/README.md

 and I dump her.

 Mom pulls some connections and I enroll Geodesy in Zagreb.
 My room mates are Žan Glavan, a buddy from elementary school and Filip Fiala, who talks me into trying out gay sex.
 I never allowed him to nail me, and I couldn't get a hard on on a guy, but I wake up with foggy mind and a sore ass.
 For some reason, I can't figure out what happened.
 I end up sleeping with a Sandra, Ana Biloglav room mate, who later turned out to be a stripper.
+Ana also wants to sleep with me, but she has a bf, and I don't wanna do that to some guy.
 I also get assaulted by 2 tall guys with knives while I'm dating a girl, but I run away like a coward and never find out what happened to my date.
 I end up dating Ivana Brusar, who mentions I'm from Zadar in underpass while there were some baddies who follow me on my return, but some cops show up.
 Anyway I quit on college after 7 months "studying", and go back to Zadar.

 In Zadar I meet Jadranka Bistričić, whome I deflower first weekend after oath in the army, but I end up raped multiple times in the army, and Jadranka ends up sleeping with everyone I knew.